solliancenet/microsoft-postgresql-developer-guide/artifacts/02-03-CloudDeploy-CICD/README.md

 1. In the GitHub browser window, select **Actions**
 2. Select **set up a workflow yourself**
 3. Copy and paste the `github-pipelines.yaml` into the `main.yml` file
-4. Update the `AZURE_WEBAPP_NAME: PostgreSQLdevSUFFIX` line to replace the SUFFIX
+4. Update the `AZURE_WEBAPP_NAME: pgsqldevSUFFIX` line to replace the SUFFIX
 5. Select **Start commit**
 6. Select **Commit new file**
 7. Select **Actions**, then select the `Create main.yml` workflow instance, the `Contoso Store` job should be displayed, select it